jjrmensah/jjrmensah/README.md

 - 👋 Hi, I’m @jjrmensah
-- 👀 I’m interested in Machine Learning applications in healthcare
+- 👀 I’m interested in Machine Learning applications for healthcare
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on any projects to build my skills
 - 📫 How to reach me: jjrmensah@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: If Congress makes no changes, Texans can divide their state into 5 states.
+- ⚡ Fun fact: ...

 <!---
 jjrmensah/jjrmensah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.